MrFriendCS/MrFriendCS.github.io/n5-cs/sdd/N5-SDD-Summer1/README.md

 Write a short program that will calculate the perimeter and area of a rectangle.

-Use variables to store the values of the length and breadth of the rectangle, the results before the answers are displayed.
+Use variables to store the values of the length, breadth, and the results before the answers are displayed.

 Round the results to 2 decimal places.